IABTechLab/uid2docs/docs/portal/sharing-permissions.md

 ## Using Search to Add Sharing Relationships

-If you prefer to create specific sharing relationships, click **Search and Add Permissions** to find sharing participants and add them.
+If you prefer to create specific sharing relationships, click **Add Permissions** to find sharing participants and add them.

 The following filters are available on the list of available sharing participants:
 - Publishers